wiffbi/Selected_Track_Control/README.markdown

 System Requirements
 -------------------
-Ableton Live 7 (some features require 8)
+Ableton Live 7 (some features require 8 or 9)